MENISH-5119/Microsoft-rewards/README.md

 # PYTHON.BINGrewards
 Get a chance to get the bing rewards hack

+you will need two accounts in google and ms rewards(just not used before and got banned😋) log in manuallly and keep going till about 3 months and get 1500INR to 2000 INR in your amazon wallet

 ✅ Install via pip (Command Prompt)

 Run these once in CMD: